 - b.
 Frontage must be continuous on a public or approved way. - c.
 The lot shall have at least one area that can accommodate a circle with a diameter as indicated in Table 6.A.1.a. - d.
 Not more than two Reduced Frontage Lots shall have abutting frontage. - e.
 Reduced Frontage Lots shall not block future extensions or connections of a dead-end street. - f.
 A Reduced Frontage Lot created by Special Permit shall not be further subdivided, reduced in area, and/or changed in size or shape.
 The Planning Board shall require a recorded Deed Restriction setting forth this restriction in perpetuity. - g.
 Applications for Reduced Frontage Lot Special Permit are exempt from the requirement of Section 8.B., Site Plan Review. - h.
 A Reduced Frontage Lot shall not interfere with the use and enjoyment of an abutting lot, and shall not adversely affect the neighborhood. - 6.A.2.
 No lot shall have less than the required lot area as contiguous and buildable land as required by Section 6.A Table of Dimensional Controls.
 Wetlands as described by M.G.L.
-Chapter 131 and slopes in excess of 20% shall not be considered as buildable land for the purpose of calculating square footage. - 6.A.3.
+Chapter 131, Section 40 and slopes in excess of 20% shall not be considered as buildable land for the purpose of calculating square footage.
+[Amended by vote of Annual Town Meeting, Article 13, effective November 4, 2019, and approved by the Attorney General on November 1, 2021 and posted according to law on November 4,2021] - 6.A.3.
 No buildings, except accessory farm buildings, may have more than 2.5 stories within 35' as measured from the mid-point between the eaves and the ridge from the mean elevation or average grade where the foundation meets the soil..
 However, chimneys, antennae with support structure for personal use, and flagpoles use may extend above the height limits proscribed in Section 6.A.
 Further, architectural elements not used for human occupancy and not exceeding ten feet in height and whose area is less than 10% of the principal building footprint, shall also be permitted to exceed the height limitations of Section 6.A.